Blackbridge Cross Border’s Alexander Jarvis on Ukraine Crisis

 What are your views on the geo-economics of the region?

 I will be brief as this is a massive topic.
 If you understand the agriculture and energy history of Ukraine, you will have a better understanding than the majority of people covering the ongoing Ukraine crisis.
 Ukraine has over 30% of the world’s black soil, and 42 million of the country’s 60 million hectares (231,660 square miles) is agricultural land where wheat, barley, rapeseed, and sunflowers grow in abundance.
 Ukraine’s agricultural industry represents almost 10% of the country’s gross domestic product, but its potential for growth remains vast.
 Ukraine desperately needs to strengthen its institutions as over 50% of its economy is in fact the shadow economy.
 Investment in infrastructure is needed as most motorways, roads, and train lines are in poor condition.
 Investment in raw materials, coal, hydroelectricity, and nuclear fuel is also need to lessen reliance on Russia for energy consumption.

-The shareholders, business leaders, and CEOs that you met with from some of the largest businesses in Ukraine – what were their views on the current crisis?
+The shareholders, business leaders, and CEOs that you met with from some of the largest businesses in the country – what were their views on the Ukraine crisis?

 Their views where mixed depending on how far east or west they were.
 All of them told me they had not financially been affected by the current crisis and that 2014 Q1 has been the most profitable quarter to date.
 Many confusingly said they don’t know if Putin is a friend or enemy and are not sure who is backing the current administration.
 One even told me that it is already war.
 Their views were not emotional; they all had their business hats on.

 Do you see opportunity for Chinese investment in Ukraine?